truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

-**Description:** Detaches a data source from the agent, removing that source’s content from the agent’s accessible memory.
+**Description:** Detaches a data source from the agent, removing that source's content from the agent's accessible memory.
 The source itself remains in the system, but the agent will no longer reference its passages.

 **Response Fields:** Returns the agent object after detaching the source.
-The agent’s **`sources`** list will no longer include the specified source.
+The agent's **`sources`** list will no longer include the specified source.
 The response includes all standard agent fields, identical to those described in **List Agents**.
 Key confirmation is that the `sources` array no longer contains the source with the given ID.
 (All other agent properties are returned for completeness.)

 ### GET `/v1/agents/{agent_id}/core-memory/blocks/{block_label}` – Retrieve Core Memory Block